philippminder/tools-for-autodarts/README.md

 ## 👏 Credits

-🎯 [Autodarts](https://autodarts.io) - The original platform this extension enhances
+🎯 [Autodarts](https://autodarts.io) - The original platform this extension enhances<br>
+🎨 Benjamin Zehentner (Discord: ben_1987) - Creator of the Tools for Autodarts logo

 ## 📄 License